klaytn/klaytn-docs/docs/smart-contract/solidity-smart-contract-language.md

 [Solidity](https://github.com/ethereum/solidity) is a high-level, statically typed, contract-oriented language for implementing smart contracts on the Ethereum platform.
 Although Solidity was originally designed for Ethereum, it is general enough to write smart contracts; therefore, it can also be used for other blockchain platforms, such as Klaytn.

-Klaytn officially compatible with **Constantinople** Ethereum Virtual Machine (EVM) version.
+Klaytn is officially compatible with **Constantinople** Ethereum Virtual Machine (EVM) version.
 Backward compatibility is not guaranteed with other EVM versions on Klaytn.
 Thus, it is highly recommended to compile Solidity code with the Constantinople target option.
-Please refer [how to set the EVM version of solc](https://solidity.readthedocs.io/en/latest/using-the-compiler.html#setting-the-evm-version-to-target).
+Please refer to [how to set the EVM version of solc](https://solidity.readthedocs.io/en/latest/using-the-compiler.html#setting-the-evm-version-to-target).

  Development tools such as [Remix](https://remix.ethereum.org/) \(a browser-based IDE\) and [Truffle](https://github.com/trufflesuite/truffle) \(a development framework\) can be utilized when developing smart contracts for Klaytn.
 The Klaytn team will attempt to maintain compatibility between Ethereum's development tools and Klaytn's but may elect to provide the Klaytn smart contract developers with enhanced or updated versions of those tools when necessary.